As an Amazon Associate, BE Family Travel earns from qualifying purchases. Learn More

 - Certificate of Citizenship

-If you cannot submit one of the above acceptable documents for your child, you can contact the State Department, and you can find more information about Citizenship Evidence here.
+If you cannot submit one of the above acceptable documents for your child, you can contact the State Department, or you can find more information about Citizenship Evidence here.

 3. Bring a Photocopy of U.S. Citizenship Evidence

 Whichever document you choose to prove your child’s U.S. citizenship, you will need to bring the original and a photocopy of it.
-Be sure to photocopy the front (and back, if there is printed information) of the document and submit both with your Form DS-11 application.
+Be sure to photocopy the document’s front (and back, if there is printed information) and submit both with your Form DS-11 application.

 Photocopies must be: